 Two new astronomical World Heritage Sites inscribed in 2019

-Two very different places linked to astronomy have just been inscribed on UNESCO’s World Heritage List at the 43rd World Heritage Committee session in Baku, Azerbaijan.
+Two very different places linked to astronomy have been inscribed on UNESCO’s World Heritage List at the 43rd World Heritage Committee session in Baku, Azerbaijan.

 Jodrell Bank Observatory in the UK is the first 20th-century astronomical observatory to become a World Heritage Site.
 From its first use in 1945 through to the present day, various observing instruments have been constructed here as the field of radio astronomy developed.
 The most iconic of these is the Lovell Telescope, the first large fully steerable radio telescope in the world upon its completion in 1957, which still operates as the third largest on the planet.
 The bowl of this huge structure, 76m in diameter and standing 89m high, is a distinctive landmark that is visible for miles around.